Eebbu/Easty/items/report.md

 ### Main Page

 This is the main page that appears when we start the app.
-The button takes us to the lgoin page.
+The button takes us to the login page.
 <div align="center"> <img src="mainPage.png" alt="Main page" width="250px"> </div>

 ### Login Page